 string name; int age; int weight; bool isMarried;

-You can define many variables in the same C# statement by specifying them in the form of a comma-separated “,” list if they are of the same type.
+You can declare multiple variables on one line in the same C# statement by specifying them in the form of a comma-separated “,” list if they are of the same type.

 int age, weight; // OR int age, Weight;